holochain/syn/DESIGN.md

 ## Context

-Small collaborative teams want to work real-time on documents, kan-ban boards, drawings, etc.  Tools like Google Docs, Miro, etc provide the state-of-the-art in user experience in this realm.
+Small collaborative teams want to work real-time on text documents, Kanban boards, drawings, etc.  Tools like Google Docs, [HackMD](hackmd.io), and [Miro](https://miro.com/) provide the state-of-the-art in user experience in this realm.
 All of them rely on central servers to manage shared state.
 Syn is an experimental zome and UI library to provide similar level of experience in the fully distributed Holochain context.
-**Intentional Limmitations:** Syn is designed for, and takes advantage of, the assumption of small numbers of non-malicious users.
+**Intentional Limitations:** Syn is designed for, and takes advantage of, the assumption of small numbers of non-malicious users.

 ## Design Overview